CodeCraze-Technologies/docs/docs/MobileApps/setup.md

 4. **Verify Changes:**
    - After running the command, verify that the app name has been updated correctly in both the iOS and Android configurations.

-By following these steps and running the provided `rename` command, you should be able to change the app name in your Flutter project efficiently.
-Make sure to replace `"YourAppName"` with the actual name you want for your app.

 ## Change Base URL